-Although the S-MAX is starting to show its age, a facelift in 2009 has ensured that it’s still one of the best-looking MPVs available.
-It’s more stylish than a VW Sharan or Renault Grand Scenic, and sportier than the larger Galaxy, yet the sleek shape doesn’t come at the expense of practicality.
-It’s a tactic that helps it hide its bulky dimensions well, especially on the top of the range, Titanium X Sport models also get a sporty bodykit, Xenon lights, sports suspension, part-leather seats, a panoramic sunroof and sporty detailing such as red stitching on the gearstick.
-The interior all feels well made, with lots of soft-touch materials and logically placed controls.
+Although the S-MAX is starting to show its age, a facelift in 2009 helped keep the sleek Ford looking sharp.
+It’s more stylish than a VW Sharan or Renault Grand Scenic, and sportier than the larger Galaxy, yet the rakish shape doesn’t come at the expense of practicality.
+It’s a tactic that helps it hide its bulky dimensions well, especially on the top of the range Titanium Sport, which gets a racy looking bodykit, lowered sports suspension and 18-inch alloy wheels.

-Our pick of the range is the gutsy 2.0 TDCi diesel engine in 138bhp Zetec trim – the 113bhp version feels a bit underpowered, while the 161bhp only comes in Titanium trim and costs almost £2,500 more.
-The flagship 200bhp 2.0-litre EcoBoost petrol is a fast and surprisingly efficient replacement for the thirsty old 2.5-litre five-cylinder model, but it is expensive to buy.
+Our pick of the range is the gutsy 2.0 TDCi diesel engine in 138bhp Zetec trim – the 113bhp 1.6-litre version feels a bit underpowered and is no more efficient, while the 161bhp only comes in Titanium trim and costs almost £2,500 more.
+The flagship 200bhp and 237bhp 2.0-litre EcoBoost petrol is a fast and surprisingly efficient replacement for the thirsty but characterful 2.5-litre five-cylinder model, but both versions are expensive to buy.

 As for safety, the S-MAX has a full five-star Euro NCAP rating for adult occupant protection and four stars for child occupant.
 It comes loaded with airbags, including front and side airbags for the two front seats, along with window airbags for the front two rows.
 There's also a knee airbag for the driver.
 Traction and stability control are also fitted as standard, as well as Isofix child-seat fixings.

-The rearmost seats are only really suitable for children, though, which mean that it’s likely that most of the time these will be folded flat to allow for more boot space.
+The rearmost seats are only really suitable for children, however, which mean that it’s likely that most of the time these will be folded flat to allow for more boot space.
 Doing so is a doddle, thanks to some easy-to-pull toggles, and the seats then sit flush with the floor.
-There’s plenty of head and legroom in the middle row seats, but they also slide back and forth to create even more room.
-There are also plenty of useful cubbies, including places to stash things like your mobile or maps, as well as overhead storage bins.
-You sit high but still low enough to feel like you’re in something sporty, while the slim A-pillars mean it’s easy to see out, and the driving position has loads of adjustment.
+There’s plenty of head and legroom in the middle row seats, plus they also slide back and forth to either increase legroom or boot space depending on your needs.